 UKEduCamp

-The next unconference focused on higher and further education in the UK will take place on the 12th of January 2024 in Edinburgh.
+The next unconference focused on higher and further education in the UK will take place on the 17th of July 2024 in Cambridge.
 It is an all day event for people who work in and around HE/FE in the UK and want to get together to share their experience, ideas and practice.Tickets are FREE and we welcome anyone to attend who is open to sharing their experience rather than selling products.

 Who UKEduCamp is for